szulman/weather_briefing/README.md

 #Usage

 1. Navigate to the bin folder and execute **austro_download.bat**
-1. Your briefing file is generated in the folder bin/briefings
+1. A PDF file containing your briefing is generated in the folder bin/briefings

 #License